- How can I obtain information about HLS?

 Except for continuing legal education for practicing lawyers, HLS does not have any part-time or summer programs.

-- What are the range of LSAT scores and GPAs of last year's admitted applicants?
+- What are the range of standardized test scores and GPAs of last year's admitted applicants?

 Admission decisions are based on the Admission Committee’s experienced judgment applied to individual cases, and many factors are taken into account.
 Each application is given a thorough review, taking account of all available information.
-Because GPA and LSAT scores alone do not fully or adequately summarize information about individuals that is important to admission decisions, these “numbers” often prove poor predictors of admission decisions on individual applications.
-At no point on the GPA or LSAT scales are the chances of admission to Harvard Law School 0 or 100 percent.
-Current 75/25 percentiles for both GPA and LSAT scores can be found on the first-year class profile.
+Because GPA and standardized test scores alone do not fully or adequately summarize information about individuals that is important to admission decisions, these “numbers” often prove poor predictors of admission decisions on individual applications.
+At no point on the GPA or standardized scales are the chances of admission to HLS ‘0’ or ‘100’ percent.
+The 2017-2018 application cycle is the first year HLS will be accepting the GRE.
+We do not have information available regarding prior class statistics.
+For more information about LSAT statistics, please review our class profile.

 - Is financial aid available?